MingyuKim87/MingyuKim87.github.io/index.md

 ## About me

 I’m an Assistant Professor in the Department of Artificial Intelligence at Kookmin University.
-I was a CIFAR AI Safety postdoctoral fellow and a postdoctoral research fellow in University of British Columbia (UBC) at Department of Computer Science.
+I was a CIFAR AI Safety postdoctoral fellow and a postdoctoral research fellow in the Department of Computer Science at University of British Columbia (UBC).
 I received an Ph.D. in Artificial Intelligence from KAIST under the supervision of Prof. [Se-Young Yun][seyoung-yun].
 Prior to beginning of my PhD course, I worked as a research engineer at Samsung Heavy Industires.
 I recieved an M.S. in Ocean system engieerning from KAIST under the supervision of Prof. [Hyun Chung][hyun-chung] and B.S in Industrial engineering at Konkuk University.
 My research interests focus on safe AI, generative models, probabilistic models, generalization, few-shot learning, meta-learning, Bayesian models, and variational inference.
 Here is my [CV].

 ## Contact